Cyber City Oedo 808: Video game

-Music
+Soundtrack

 The original British and Australian VHS release (released in 1994, and televised on Channel 4 in 1995) features a more rock-centric 23-track score composed by Rory McFarlane not present on the US or Japanese versions.
 McFarlane's score combined metal, electronica and ambient styles.
 It has been out of print for years and, as such, is very rare to find on CD, but it is known to be available on the internet.
 The UK soundtrack has a considerably different tone than the original (more pop-like) Japanese score.
 Due to Manga Entertainment UK losing the rights to the Cyber City series this edition of the score was unavailable on western DVD releases and remained available only on the old VHS versions from the mid nineties until Anime Limited released the movie on Blu-ray in the UK with the UK Dub and Soundtrack CD included in the release.